 - Any meaty whole fish, like sea bream, parrot fish, and grouper, will work.

-- Pat the fish dry and score it—season with salt, black pepper, and fish seasoning.
+- Season and marinate the fish: Pat the fish dry and score it.
+Season with salt, black pepper, and fish seasoning.

-5. Add the bell peppers, scotch bonnet pepper, thyme, green onion, tomato paste, broth, brown sugar, salt, and pepper.
+- Make the brown stew gravy: Add the bell peppers, scotch bonnet pepper, thyme, green onion, tomato paste, broth, brown sugar, salt, and pepper.
 Stir for about 3-4 minutes till the veggies begin to soften.
+Add the fish and baste with the sauce.

 Recipe Tips